KDE/documentation-develop-kde-org/content/hig/displaying_content.md

 ## Page vs Dialog vs OverlaySheet
-Pages are used for discrete units of content.
-To display a popup or dialog on top of a page, use [Kirigami.OverlaySheet](https://api.kde.org/frameworks/kirigami/html/classorg_1_1kde_1_1kirigami_1_1templates_1_1OverlaySheet.html) or one of the [Kirigami.Dialog](https://api.kde.org/frameworks/kirigami/html/search.html?query=dialog) classes:
+When everything doesn't fit on one page and some content is only contextually relevant, show it on demand using one of the following user interface elements:

+- Push a new Page on the page stack if the content will take up all or nearly all of the window or view area.
-- Use `Kirigami.OverlaySheet` to display auxiliary views of read-only narrow scrollable content.
-Don't use it for getting input or if the content is not tall enough to be scrollable.
-And if the content is very wide, put it on a separate page instead.
+- Use a [Kirigami.OverlaySheet](https://api.kde.org/frameworks/kirigami/html/classorg_1_1kde_1_1kirigami_1_1templates_1_1OverlaySheet.html) to display auxiliary views of read-only narrow scrollable content.
+Don't use it for getting input or if the content is never tall enough to be scrollable.
-- For all other uses, including getting input from the user, use one of the `Kirigami.Dialog` classes.
+- For all other uses — including getting input from the user — use one of the [Kirigami.Dialog](https://api.kde.org/frameworks/kirigami/html/search.html?query=dialog) classes.

 <!--TODO: move this info into a more general page on style, once we have one -->
 Whenever overlaying a popup, box, or dialog on top of the app's main content area, add a contrasting outline around the edge of the overlaid element.
 Without this, visual recognizability suffers when using a dark color scheme, and the popup can appear to blend into the background.